neovim/neovim/README.md

 - A multiplexing daemon could could keep neovim instances running in a headless server, while multiple remote GUIs could attach/detach to share editing sessions.
+- Neovim can be easily embedded into other programs.

 <a name="split"></a>
 ##### Split into many repositories

-Neovim will code will be split across many repositories in the [neovim organization](https://github.com/neovim).
-The organization will have separate repositories for GUIs, plugins, runtime files(official vimscript) and distributions.
-This way neovim will receive improvements much faster as the patches wont have to pass through the approval of a single person.
+Neovim's code will be split across many repositories in the [neovim organization](https://github.com/neovim).
+There will be separate repositories for GUIs, plugins, runtime files(official vimscript) and distributions.
+This will let neovim will receive improvements much faster as the patches wont have to pass through the approval of a single person.

 ###Status